Martingonn/SentinelXP/README.md

 <br>5.
 Once you installed everything, run "pyinstaller --version"
 <br>If Pyinstaller says you don't have a library that you actually have, make sure Python 2.7 is added to System Path and doesn't have compatibility issues with other Python versions (like Python 3.4 in my case).
 <br>6.
 Done!
 You can use Pyinstaller to compile .py into .exe.
 Make sure you have all the libraries required for that script, or the .exe will crash immediately!
+<br>***Update*** I am experimenting with virtualenv using Python 2.7, because Windows XP was a pain with system paths and not detecting installed libraries.
+Will compile in virtualenv using Pyinstaller, then test on Windows XP VM.

 # Future Additions
 * Packet inspection